Systemabel/NixDots2.0/README.md

 `sunsetr` : ([gh](https://github.com/psi4j/sunsetr)) It just works, it's rust, and it's been super helpful in early-setup.
 Thank you **psi4** for your contribution.
+Really, it just worked right out of the box, and I can't even seem to break it if I tried.
+Well done.

-`xdg-desktop-portal-kde` : Away with gnome!
+`xdg-desktop-portal-??` : Away with gnome!
 What I found is that xdg portals are mostly agnostic, but each provide different feature sets.
 Portal-kde is fairly complete and has everything needed to replace -gtk and -gnome.
 Apparently there are some bugs with screen sharing or something (?) so -wlr is also included.
 I also just like dolphin more than nautilus.
+And also, KDE seems to be a fractured mess of dependencies.

+Additionally, I heard Jonathan Riddell (KDE founder) has parted ways with KDE recently due to changes in KDE's dev-team's workflow organization/communication or something.
+Who really knows what goes on behind closed doors, but it seems like kde is slightly changing some aspects of plasma desktop.
+I like what I see, and also old+new kde programs are bundled up together in the same lists and that's just annoying for one program to have gotten it's last commit 8+ years ago and then the next package got an update just 4 days ago.
+I can see that organization is just an issue all aroung.

+Meanwhile, yazi will basically replace all open/save/browse file functions and calls in one go, and it seems to be working well!
+It also shows photos in the preview, so I don't really need to open koko or another photo viewer nearly as frequently!

 ## Roadmap